nielskrijger/loaded/README.md

     loadTest.run(function () {
         console.log('Finished');
     });

+To run the test, copy and paste the code snippet in a file (for example `test.js`) and run the following commands:

+    $ npm install loaded
+    $ npm install request
+    $ node test.js

 You can specify timers and multiple `beforeAll`, `afterAll` and `test` functions.
 See the detailed example below for more information.